d1ffuz0r/djrails/README.md

 django on rails
 ===============

-Skeleton of Django project with included webassets, south, sass, coffeescript and haml.
+Skeleton of Django project with included webassets, south, clevercss, coffeescript and haml.
 Inspired Ruby on Rails.

 # Installation